Rylinds/prompt_repitition_replication/README.md

-This is an active project so no publication here yet...
+This is an active project so no publication is here yet...
 Check out analysis/poc_mistral to see the latest pilot run with my interpretations!

-Completion ETA: May
+Completion ETA: **May**